-We are very pleased to announce that Courtney Fraser is our newest Certified Financial Planner™ (CFP®) at Marotta Wealth Management!
+We are very pleased to announce that Courtney Fraser is our newest CERTIFIED FINANCIAL PLANNER™ (CFP®) professional at Marotta Wealth Management!

 The CFP® certification is the recognized standard of excellence for competent and ethical personal financial planning.
 To use the certification, you have to meet the initial certification requirements (known as the four “Es”).
 They are Education, Examination, Experience, and Ethics.

 The first requirement of Education, Courtney satisfied in 2016 when she graduated from Virginia Tech’s Financial Planning program, Magna Cum Laude.
 During her studies, she received the FSP Excellence in Financial Education Award.

 As a huge animal lover, she originally attended Virginia Tech to study Pre-Veterinary medicine, but quickly realized that she was too squeamish for medicine.
 As she started to explore other options, she discovered the Financial Planning program.
 Attracted to it by her enjoyment of math and numbers, she ended up pursuing the program because of its promise of using math to work directly with clients rather than alone in a cubicle farm.